Profile picture for user brulle.robert

 In the News

-Robert J. Brulle quoted on scientific facts negated by ideological rhetoric and bogus COVID-19 cures by Amanda Terkel, "GOP Climate Change Denial Set the Stage for Trump’s Coronavirus Conspiracies" The Huffpost, July 27, 2020.
+Quoted by Amanda Terkel in "GOP Climate Change Denial Set the Stage for Trump’s Coronavirus Conspiracies," The Huffpost, July 27, 2020.

-Robert J. Brulle's research on oil industry's advertising spending discussed by Amy Westervelt, "Why Are ‘The New York Times’ and ‘The Washington Post’ Producing Ads for Big Oil?," The Nation, April 22, 2019.
+Research discussed by Amy Westervelt, in "Why Are ‘The New York Times’ and ‘The Washington Post’ Producing Ads for Big Oil?," The Nation, April 22, 2019.

-Robert J. Brulle's research on climate lobbying discussed by Josh Gabbatiss, "Major Polluters Spend 10 Times as Much on Climate Lobbying as Green Groups, Study Finds," The Independent, July 19, 2018.
+Research discussed by Josh Gabbatiss, in "Major Polluters Spend 10 Times as Much on Climate Lobbying as Green Groups, Study Finds," The Independent, July 19, 2018.

-Robert J. Brulle quoted on the climate change movement by Amy Harder, "Climate Change as a Flawed Social Movement" Axios, April 25, 2018.
+Quoted by Amy Harder in "Climate Change as a Flawed Social Movement," Axios, April 25, 2018.

-Robert J. Brulle quoted by Zahra Hirji, "These Conservative Megadonors Funded Climate Denial in 2016, Tax Filings Show" Buzzfeed News, January 25, 2018.
+Quoted by Zahra Hirji in "These Conservative Megadonors Funded Climate Denial in 2016, Tax Filings Show," Buzzfeed News, January 25, 2018.

-Robert J. Brulle quoted on public charities serving as so-called independent think tanks to influence the debate about climate change by Robert O'Harrow Jr., "A Two-Decade Crusade by Conservative Charities Fueled Trump’s Exit from Paris Climate Accord" The Washington Post, September 5, 2017.
+Quoted by Robert O'Harrow Jr. in "A Two-Decade Crusade by Conservative Charities Fueled Trump’s Exit from Paris Climate Accord," The Washington Post, September 5, 2017.

-Robert J. Brulle quoted on climate change by Sean McElwee, "Moneyed Interests are Blocking U.S. Action on Climate Change" Al Jazeera America, February 8, 2016.
+Quoted by Sean McElwee in "Moneyed Interests are Blocking U.S. Action on Climate Change," Al Jazeera America, February 8, 2016.

-Guest to discuss the Paris climate talks on WHYY Radio Times with Marty Moss-Coane, Robert J. Brulle, December 14, 2015.
+Guest on WHYY Radio Times with Marty Moss-Coane, December 14, 2015.

-"Climate Change's Overlooked Sociological Side," Robert J. Brulle, Interview with Jan Ellen Spiegel, Inside Climate News, August 25, 2015.
+Interviewed in "Climate Change's Overlooked Sociological Side," Inside Climate News, August 25, 2015.

-Robert J. Brulle's research on the secretive campaign to deny climate change discussed by Senator Sheldon Whitehouse, "The Climate Denial Beast (Speech to the U.S. Senate)," Sen. Sheldon Whitehouse Speech on the Senate Floor, February 4, 2014.
+Research discussed by Senator Sheldon Whitehouse, in "The Climate Denial Beast (Speech to the U.S. Senate)," Sen. Sheldon Whitehouse Speech on the Senate Floor, February 4, 2014.

-Robert J. Brulle's research on financing for the climate change denial movement discussed by George Zornick, "The Dark Money in Climate Change," The Washington Post, December 27, 2013.
+Research discussed by George Zornick, in "The Dark Money in Climate Change," The Washington Post, December 27, 2013.

-Robert J. Brulle's research on public opinion and climate change discussed by Scott K. Johnson, "Americans Listening to Politicians, Not Climate Scientists," Wired Science, February 27, 2012.
+Research discussed by Scott K. Johnson, in "Americans Listening to Politicians, Not Climate Scientists," Wired Science, February 27, 2012.

-Robert J. Brulle quoted on the ecoAmerica campaign media manipulation of information about climate change, "Seeking to Save the Planet, With a Thesaurus" New York Times, May 1, 2009.
+Quoted by in "Seeking to Save the Planet, With a Thesaurus," New York Times, May 1, 2009.

 Publications